LycorisDev/unity_game_spoopy-treat/README.md

 # Spoopy Treat

-3D platformer made with Unity.
-For now with the built-in RP and the old input system.
+3D platformer demo made with Unity.
+For now with the built-in render pipeline.

 ![](./ingame_screenshot.png)